making/aws-apa/Readme.markdown

 Supports http://webservices.amazon.com/AWSECommerceService/2011-08-01

 ## Settings
 `am.ik.aws.apa.AwsApaRequesterImpl` is the main class to send requests to AWS.
-To use this class, some information is required.
+To use this class, all properties are required.
+('required' means 'not null and not empty')

 - Accesskey ID
 - Secret Accesskey
 - Endpoint (ex. https://ecs.amazonaws.jp)
-- Associate Tag (optional)
+- Associate Tag (ex. ikam-22)

 You can write these in `aws-config.properties` like below.
 (This file must be located in just under the classpath.)